Upper/Lower Split

 Imbalanced Upper vs Lower Priority

 Many lifters put full effort into upper days and reduce effort on lower days.
-Lower body training drives the most total muscle mass and hormonal response — treat both days with equal intensity.
+Lower body training contributes heavily to overall training stress and development — treat both days with equal intensity.

 Neglecting the Posterior Chain on Upper Days